Alien Olympics

 What we're able to do

-Civilizations are placed within “weight classes” according to their ranking within the Kardahsev scale.
-Each class is then assigned a challenge, like "manufacture a Dyson sphere that converts 100% of a supernovae’s energy into another form” or “create a stable neutron star given a fixed volume and density of space gas”.
+Civilizations are placed within "weight classes" according to their ranking within the Kardashev scale.
+Each class is then assigned a challenge, like "manufacture a Dyson sphere that converts 100% of a supernova's energy into another form" or "create a stable neutron star given a fixed volume and density of space gas."

 The challenges here would need to be defined further, but you get the point: do something hard that requires a huge amount of engineering resources.